Graze Together was one of my very first end to end UX projects, and I often look back on it as a clear marker of how much my skills have grown

 Mid Fidelity

-Using Figma, I created two mid-fidelity wireframes to define layout structure, screen hierarchy and the user journey
+Using Figma, I created two mid-fidelity wireframes to define layout structure, screen hierarchy and the user journey with more clarity.

 Feedback & Iteration